hpc-carpentry/hpc-chapel/_episodes/14-parallel-case-study.md

   while (c<niter && curdif>=mindif) do {
     c = c+1;

     for i in rowi..rowf do {
       for j in coli..colf do {
         temp[i,j] = (past_temp[i-1,j]+past_temp[i+1,j]+past_temp[i,j-1]+past_temp[i,j+1])/4;
       }
     }

     //update curdif
     //update past_temp
     //print temperature in desired position
   }
 }
 ~~~
-{:.source}
+{: .source}

-The problem with this approach is that now we have to explicitly synchronise the tasks.
-Before, `curdif` and `past_temp` were updated only by the main task at each iteration; similarly, only the main task was printing results.
-Now, all these operations must be carried inside the coforall loop, which imposes the need of synchronisation between tasks.
+The problem with this approach is that now we have to explicitly synchronise
+the tasks.
+Before, `curdif` and `past_temp` were updated only by the main task
+at each iteration; similarly, only the main task was printing results.
+Now, all
+these operations must be carried inside the coforall loop, which imposes the
+need of synchronisation between tasks.

 The synchronisation must happen at two points:

-1. We need to be sure that all tasks have finished with the computations of their part of the grid `temp`, before updating `curdif` and `past_temp` safely.
+1. We need to be sure that all tasks have finished with the computations of
+   their part of the grid `temp`, before updating `curdif` and `past_temp`
+   safely.
-2. We need to be sure that all tasks use the updated value of `curdif` to evaluate the condition of the while loop for the next iteration.
+2. We need to be sure that all tasks use the updated value of `curdif` to
+   evaluate the condition of the while loop for the next iteration.

-To update `curdif` we could have each task computing the greatest difference in temperature in its associated sub-grid, and then, after the synchronisation, have only one task reducing all the sub-grids' maximums.
+To update `curdif` we could have each task computing the greatest difference in
+temperature in its associated sub-grid, and then, after the synchronisation,
+have only one task reducing all the sub-grids' maximums.

 ~~~
 var curdif: atomic real;